 CFAs work towards indigenous forest restoration by replanting degraded patches in the forest and along riverbanks (riparian land).

 LWF’s forestry team often uses the celebration of international events, field trips and open days to build awareness of the importance of forests and river catchment conservation.

 Community Forest Association scouts help KFS minimise forest degradation through active policing of the forest.
 These scouts also patrol for other illegal activities such as poaching.
 We help equip these scouts and support their essential training.

-LWF supports farmers in planting fast-growing, multipurpose trees from a variety of species that meets their needs and also reduces the pressure on public forests.
+LWF supports farmers in planting fast-growing multipurpose trees from a variety of species that meet their needs and also reduce the pressure on public forests.
 Farmers we support now provide firewood, building materials and fodder to other households that do not have the capacity to produce the raw materials on their own land.

 We also provide advice on wood fuel conservation, climate change mitigation through carbon sequestration, and tree species selection for our membership.